BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 BV-BRC also provides a bacteriophage genome annotation pipeline(PHANOTATE)[1c,1d], depicted below.
 Use of this pipeline opens up the same tools to bacteriophage researchers that bacteria/archaea researchers can use.
 The source code for PHANOTATE is available on GitHub (https://github.com/deprekate/PHANOTATE).

 ![Figure 1b](./images/Picture1b.png "Figure 1b")
 *Figure 1b.
-Steps in the bacteriophage pipeline using PHANOTATE.*
+Steps in the bacteriophage annotation pipeline using PHANOTATE.*

 ## Creating a folder to hold the annotation job and related data